gl1tterbomb/gl1tterbomb/README.md

 1. No DNI needed..? ; I don't know if doubles count, but I won't INT unless you're a friend of ours, sorry 😞.
 We don't mind if any of our friends have the same kins as us 👍.

- 3. I need more Booster Gold fans or any DC/Marvel fans plsss ;-;
+ 2. I need more Booster Gold fans or any DC/Marvel fans plsss ;-;

-4. Let u know Im not into eddsoworld, COD, FNF, and some other fandom ;-;
+3. Let u know Im not into eddsoworld, COD, FNF, and some other fandom ;-;

 My friends will force me to match with them  👍  👍

 4. I do also multi/crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
 Whatever it is AU, serious/silly ships, crossovers, headcanons, ect.

+5. I make dry responses and feel awkward around new people, especially with other friends I'm not close to.
+It will take a while to

+6. If you mention Hal Jordan or Booster Gold, I will giggle and kick my feet.
+I'll yap bout them and include others like from DC, Transformers, Marvel, and Supernatural, etc ect.
+If you get tired of it, just let me know, plssss.

+7. Sometimes I make jokes and say words out of blue, if that makes you extremely uncomfortable, please let me know.  😞

 ___________________________________________________________________________